strudel-science/strudel-kit/docs/getting-started/5-customize-taskflow.md

 Refresh the page and make sure you see dynamic values in both sections of the preview panel.

-To put the final touches on the preview panel, remove the placeholder subtitle section:
+TODO: add image of preview panel with dynamic label values

+Let's clean up the preview panel so that there's no more placeholder content.
+Find the placeholder subtitle section and remove it:

 ```js
 // Delete this line
 <Typography variant="body2">Row description, subtitle, or helper text.</Typography>
 ```

-and find the code that renders the "Preview Heading":
+Now find the code that renders the "Preview Heading":

 ```js
 <Typography variant="h6" component="h3" flex={1}>